Oil of Every Pearl's Un-Insides

-Oil of Every Pearl's Un-Insides (stylised in all caps) is the debut studio album by British recording artist and producer Sophie and the only one to be released during her lifetime.
+Oil of Every Pearl's Un-Insides (stylised in all caps) is the debut studio album by British electronic music producer Sophie and the only one to be released during her lifetime.
 It was released on 15 June 2018, through Transgressive, Future Classic and Sophie's own label, MSMSMSM.
 The title may be a mondegreen of the phrase "I love every person's insides".
 The album was Sophie's second full-length release after the singles collection Product (2015).

 The album was met with widespread acclaim by critics and received a nomination for the Best Dance/Electronic Album at the 61st Annual Grammy Awards.
 Three promotional singles were released off the album: "It's Okay to Cry", "Ponyboy", and "Faceshopping".
 A remix album, Oil of Every Pearl's Un-Insides Non-Stop Remix Album, was released in July 2019.

 Background

 The album's working title was Whole New World.

 In an interview with Jezebel, Sophie stated that she "didn't really see a lot of value in the album as a musical statement.
 But the industry seems to find it very important.
 If I want to get my music heard, which I do, it’s kind of crystallized as an album."
 She also revealed her plans to release an accompanying "double remix" album, originally intended to include remixes made by her friends.